 During this one year, part-time course you will study a number of units that underpin your role and responsibilities in becoming an outstanding practitioner of education and training.
 We will help you recognise the key challenges of the sector, lead the planning of your own improvement as a reflective practitioner, and develop a professional approach to your role in ways that will engage and inspire your learners or trainees.

-As part of the entry requirements you will need to provide evidence of appropriate professional practice in the education or training sector for a minimum of 30hrs over the academic year (e.g. 1 hour a week of teaching or training for 30 weeks).
-This should be in a role that carries the full range of teaching responsibilities, whether on a full-time, part-time, fractional, fixed term, temporary or voluntary basis.
+As part of the entry requirements, you will need to provide evidence of appropriate professional practice in the education or training sector for a minimum of 30 hours over the academic year (e.g. 1 hour a week of teaching or training for 30 weeks).
+This should be in a leading role that carries the full range of teaching, learning and assessment responsibilities.

 The modules studied may include:

 • Understanding Roles, Responsibilities and Relationships in Education and Training